circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 The [AWS CodeDeploy](https://circleci.com/orbs/registry/orb/circleci/aws-code-deploy) orb enables you to run deployments through AWS CodeDeploy.

 ```
-version: 2.1 # use 2.1 to make use of orbs
+version: 2.1 # use 2.1 to make use of orbs and pipelines

-orbs: # specify all orbs you want to use.
+orbs:
-  aws-code-deploy: circleci/aws-code-deploy@1.0.0
+  aws-code-deploy: circleci/aws-code-deploy@x.y.z # Use the AWS CodeDeploy orb in your config

 workflows:
   deploy_application: